Metaswitch/clearwater-live-test/README.md

 ### Building the Continuous Verification Package

-The continuous verification tool is packaged as a debian package (build from the same codebase as the manual test suite) ready to be installed alongside your live deployment.
+The continuous verification tool is packaged as a Debian package (built from the same codebase as the manual test suite) ready to be installed alongside your live deployment.

-    ./build_deb.sh
+    make deb

 Which will build a `*.deb` package in the current folder.
 See `build-infra/cw-deb.mk` for more options to this script (e.g. automatically publish the package to a repository server).

 ### Using the Continuous Verification Tool

 The continuous verification tool uses the same configuration file as the other Clearwater nodes, `/etc/clearwater/config`.
-To install the verification VNF, prepare an Ubuntu 12.04 or 14.04 machine as if to install a Clearwater node in the deployment but, at the point you would install sprout/homer/etc. instead install the package you build in the previous step (`clearwater-live-verification`).
+To install the verification VNF, prepare an Ubuntu 12.04 or 14.04 machine as if to install a Clearwater node in the deployment but, at the point you would install sprout/homer/etc. instead install the `clearwater-live-verification` package, either from the public Project Clearwater repository server or from a private build as shown above.
 This will install and start the verification service.
+Note that the installation process requires Internet access.

 The verification service produces SNMP alarms to indicate the status of the deployment.
 See [our public docs](https://clearwater.readthedocs.org/en/latest/SNMP_Alarms/index.html) for how to configure Clearwater to report these alarms.

-The verification service runs a very cut-down collection of tests, focussing on basic functionality tests, this means that, if the verification service reports that the deployment is ok, then subscribers are capable of registering and making calls.
+The verification service runs a very cut-down collection of tests, focussing on basic functionality tests.
+This means that, if the verification service reports that the deployment is OK, then subscribers are capable of registering and making calls.

 ## Writing A New Test